Ecommerce platform considerations for small businesses

 Just focus on your business requirements, what do you need?
 What are you providing on your ecommerce?

-In this step of choosing your ecommerce platform is less about choice and more about thinking about your purposes with this shop.
+This step of choosing your ecommerce platform is less about choice, and more about thinking about your purposes with this shop.

-We encourage you, take a pencil and paper and start setting everything your business will need.
+Take a pencil and paper and start making notes about everything your business will need.

 - A menu with all my dishes